Cleavage (embryo)

-In embryology, cleavage is the division of cells in the early development of the embryo, following fertilization.
+In embryology, cleavage is the division of cells in the early development of the embryo, following fertilization but before amniogenesis.
 The zygotes of many species undergo rapid cell cycles with no significant overall growth, producing a cluster of cells the same size as the original zygote.
 The different cells derived from cleavage are called blastomeres and form a compact mass called the morula.
 Cleavage ends with the formation of the blastula, or of the blastocyst in mammals.

 Depending mostly on the concentration of yolk in the egg, the cleavage can be holoblastic (total or complete cleavage) or meroblastic (partial or incomplete cleavage).
 The pole of the egg with the highest concentration of yolk is referred to as the vegetal pole while the opposite is referred to as the animal pole.

 Cleavage differs from other forms of cell division in that it increases the number of cells and nuclear mass without increasing the cytoplasmic mass.
 This means that with each successive subdivision, there is roughly half the cytoplasm in each daughter cell than before that division, and thus twice the ratio of nuclear to cytoplasmic material.

 Fundamental laws of cleavage

-Cleavage mechanisms and types are governed by four overarching laws.
-These laws were derived from early embryonic development patterns discovered that guide the classification and study of cleavage:
+Cleavage mechanisms and types are governed by four general laws, derived from early studies of embryonic development patterns: